-The Company continued to undertake restructuring and transformation activity to align the business operations with the board approved strategy.
-Relentless efforts to differentiate ourselves from the market started during the course of 2017, with a stronger emphasis in the current year.
+The Company continued to undertake restructuring and transformation activity to align the business operations with the Board approved strategy.
+Relentless efforts to differentiate ourselves from the market started during the course of the year and will continue, with a stronger emphasis in 2020.
 The enhancements made to our product suite helped facilitate improved competitiveness and marketability, thus generating positive results.
+During 2020 we also undertook a rebranding of the insurance company and the name was changed to LifeStar Insurance Ltd from GlobalCapital Insurance Ltd.